cjekal/feature-toggle-demo/README.md

     1. update `settings.py` to include `rest_framework` in the `INSTALLED_APPS` global list
     1. `python manage.py startapp api`
     1. update `settings.py` to include `api` in the `INSTALLED_APPS` global list
+1. `docker-compose build && docker-compose up`
+1. log into unleash
+    1. go to http://localhost:4242 and login with `admin`/`unleash4all` - these are the default credentials